Why People Suffer in Silence: Mental Health in the Church (Part 1 of 13)

 Church leaders should model a tone of humility and acceptance.
 That includes acknowledging mental health struggles without embarrassment, encouraging wise help-seeking, and making it clear that suffering is not proof of spiritual failure.
 Leaders who speak openly can set a culture in which others feel less pressure to hide.

-What the church loses when stigma wins
+What the church loses when stigmas wins

-Further reading
+Further reading on this topic

 Categories: Articles, Mental Health in the Church